International Documents (Alphabetically)

-Madrid International Plan of Action on Ageing (MIPAA) (.pdf file)
+Madrid International Plan of Action on Ageing (MIPAA) (web link)

 The Report of the United Nations Second World Assembly on Ageing, Madrid 8-12 April 2002

-Plan of Action on Ageing for Asia and the Pacific (web link)
+Plan of Action on Ageing for Asia and the Pacific (.pdf file)

 A United Nations Plan of Action on Ageing for Asia and the Pacific addressing important issues relating to ageing and older persons by identifying specific courses of action to be taken by countries of the region, individually and collectively.
 1999.